|Posted by fincasaladero on March 27, 2018 at 5:55 PM||comments (0)|

 The Three-wattled Bellbird has also come to town, making it’s annual latitudinal migratory descent from the upper mountains to the lowland primary rainforest to forage on fruiting trees while belting out it’s strange “bonk!” from the treetops.

-In the Golfo Dulce, our snorkelers have enjoyed watching a managerie of fish species including parrotfish, rays, triggerfish, moray eels, butterfly fish, angelfish.
-A frequent guest, Rob, is a scuba diver-and-fisherman-extraordinaire.
+In the Golfo Dulce, our snorkelers have enjoyed watching a managerie of fish species including parrotfish, rays, triggerfish, moray eels, butterfly fish, angelfish, jacks, golden travale and sargent majors.
+A frequent guest, Rob, is a scuba diver and fisherman extraordinaire.
 Rob has been coming to Saladero on a annual basis since the lodge first opened.
-Rob and his brother-in-law Kurt practice catch and release but when begged, managed to have a few "keepers" for dinner.
+Him and his brother-in-law Kurt practice catch and release but when begged, managed to have a few "keepers" for dinner.
 Rob taught our Ukranian guest Leon some great skills in the ways of fishing and we enjoyed one of Leon’s triggerfish in a fresh ceviche appetizer the morning he left.

 |Posted by Stacebird on January 9, 2018 at 9:00 AM||comments (1)|